Sinucid/valuedator/README.md

 ```

 #### value
 The value to be checked : String or Number.
 <b>Required property</b>

+### Validation templates

 #### number
 Special check for number or range : Array.
 An array that takes up to two numeric parameters to set the minimum and maximum values.
 If you transfer only one value, a lower limit check will be performed.
-If you pass an empty array, it checks for a number.
+> If you pass an empty array, it checks for a number.

 #### chars
 Special check for characters length : Array.